 The costumes and the set were incredible and gave the performance a wonderful sense of the surreal.
 It all combines to transport you to another world.

-If you get the chance to go and see OVO make sure you grab it with both hands.Friends share .... so please consider sharing "Cirque Du Soleil – OVO" using the buttons above.
+If you get the chance to go and see OVO make sure you grab it with both hands.Friends share .... so please consider sharing "Cirque Du Soleil – OVO" using the buttons below.
 Thanks.